Foundation Diet and Health

 • Heat sterilization

+The main goal of food processing is to preserve perishable foods in a stable form so that they can be stored and used throughout the year.
 Why preserve tomatoes?
-The goal of the preservation process is to kill all microorganisms in the food and prevent recontamination by microorganisms.
+The purpose of the preservation process is to kill all microorganisms in the food and prevent re-contamination by microorganisms.
 Heat is usually used to kill microorganisms.
-Oxygen deprivation can be used with other methods to prevent the "growing" of aerobic microorganisms.10
+To prevent the growth of microorganisms that require oxygen, oxygen deprivation (in conjunction with other methods) can be used.
+10

 1.USDA United States Department of Agriculture.